dave-redfern/laravel-doctrine-behaviours/README.md

             length: 36

 These fields should be at least 36 characters long as UUIDs may be used with them.

+### Sluggable

+Sluggable adds getSlug / setSlug i.e. a URL friendly text representation of the name.
+A trait is included implementing the property and methods.
+In addition, there is an event subscriber that will set the slug from the name if the entity implements Nameable.
+This is checked on prePersist and preUpdate.
+Slugs are not updated if they already exist.

+Name to Slug is performed via the Laravel helper function: str_slug().

+Example usage:

+    use Somnambulist\Doctrine\Contracts\Sluggable as SluggableContract;
+    use Somnambulist\Doctrine\Traits\Sluggable;

+    class MyEntity implements SluggableContract
+    {
+        use Sluggable;
+    }

+Mapping file fields:

+    fields:
+        slug:
+            type: string
+            length: 255

+You should add a unique constraint to the slug since they should be unique.
+Otherwise, do not use the event subscriber and manage updating / checking manually before performing a Doctrine flush().

 ### Timestampable